-When a potential disciplinary matter arises, an appropriate person will be appointed to establish the facts as promptly as is reasonably practical and to decide whether to take no action, arrange informal action or arrange for the matter to be dealt with under the disciplinary or capability procedure.
+When a potential disciplinary matter arises, an appropriate person will be appointed to establish the facts as promptly as is reasonably practical and to decide whether to take no action, arrange informal action or arrange for the matter to be dealt with under the disciplinary or Performance Policy Procedure.
 Investigations will normally be conducted informally; however, formal investigations may be conducted if deemed necessary.
-The investigating officer will present their findings and recommendations to the appropriate manager who will be responsible for the disciplinary hearing; this will be the recommended outcome of the investigation.
+The investigating officer will present their findings and recommendations to the appropriate manager who will be responsible for the disciplinary hearing; this will not be the recommended outcome of the investigation rather the recommendation to hold a hearing.
 The person who conducts any subsequent disciplinary hearing will not have conducted the investigation.